courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 ### Missing outputs

-The following run's preprocessing are missing because of fMRIPrep issues at the time of the `cneuromod-2020-alpha` release.
+The following outputs of the fMRIprep pipeline are missing because of issues with the computing server at the time of the `cneuromod-2020-alpha` release.
 This will be fixed for the `cneuromod-2020-beta` release, scheduled in April 2020.

 #### Movie-10